 Another major point being made available under the new Shariah governance legal provision is the criteria of the members of Shariah committee.
-A clear standard of requirement pertaining to the appointment of such committee is highlighted under section 31 which is to be crossed referred with section 29 (2) (a) which states only those who is really fit and qualified may be appointed as the Shariah committees in every financial institution must be chaired by those who met the requirements as stated by the Central Bank.
+A clear standard of requirement pertaining to the appointment of such committee is highlighted under section 31 which is to be crossed referred with section 29 (2) (a) which states only those who is really fit and qualified may be appointed as the Shariah committee members.
+This leads to the notion that members of Shariah committees in every financial institution must be chaired by those who met the requirements as stated by the Central Bank.
 Availability of such clause would be vital in ensuring the products and services introduced by the Islamic financial institution complied with the Shariah principles via the supervision of competent members.